Table of contents

 Condition of a flip-flop circuit in which the internal state of the flip-flop changes from value 0 to 1 or from 1 to 0.

-The JK flip flop was named after Jack Kilby, the Texas Instruments engineer that invented the integrated circuit in 1958.
-In his honour, the modified RS circuit that eliminated race conditions was named JK.
+The JK flip flop was named after Jack Kilby, the Texas Instruments engineer who invented the integrated circuit in 1958.
+In his honor, the modified RS circuit that eliminated race conditions was named JK.

 Live masterclass